Uanela/arkos/packages/arkos/CANARY_NOTES.md

 - refactores all function containg `ModelModules` to `ModuleComponents` for better convey that are importing a module components
 - changed the generate interceptors middlewares to be wrapped on array
 - stopped loading controller, service files -> they weren't in use anywhere
+- changed `ts-node-dev` for `tsx-strict` for faster startup, 2X faster.

 ### Fix